-- 1. Wildlife Corridors: Enable greater funding opportunities and permit streamlining to preserve and enhance wildlife corridors; promote wildlife permeability in the built environment. - Goal 2: Protect the positive environmental values of open space and agricultural lands - 1.
-Ecologically Sensitive Vegetation Management: Promote effective guidelines and funding for wildland fire fuel reduction efforts that minimize potential impacts to rare and endangered species and the risk of exacerbating the spread of invasive species. - Goal 3: Connect people to open space and a regional environmental protection vision - 1.
-Green Jobs for Youth: Enable greater numbers of youth to participate in conservation careers. - 2.
-Equitable Access: Expand access to and enhance funding eligibility for greenspace opportunities for underserved communities.
+- Wildlife Corridors: Enable greater funding opportunities and permit streamlining to preserve and enhance wildlife corridors; promote wildlife permeability in the built environment. - Climate Adaptation Strategy: Support and influence the state's climate adaptation strategy to incorporate District priorities into its Safeguarding California Plan.

+Goal 2: Protect the positive environmental values of open space and agricultural lands

+- Ecologically Sensitive Vegetation Management: Promote effective guidelines and funding for wildland fire fuel reduction efforts that minimize potential impacts to rare and endangered species and the risk of exacerbating the spread of invasive species. - Wildfire Prevention Funding: Promote wildfire-related funding sources that the District can utilize to implement its Wildland Fire Resiliency Program and comply with new Board of Forestry Minimum Fire Safe Standards.

+Goal 3: Connect people to open space and a regional environmental protection vision

+• Equitable Access: Expand access to and enhance funding eligibility for greenspace opportunities for under-resourced communities.